leharris3/leharris3.github.io/_posts/2024-04-29-sex-and-cells.md

 ### E. Inheritance

 Up to this point, our conservations remain at the cellular level.
-Now, we have the chance to work on the scale of *individuals*.
-As discussed previously, each organism carries with it a unique **genotype** (genome) that encodes its unique physical features (**phenotype**).
-We two mates reproduce via sexual reproduction, they produce an offspring with a mix of **traits**.
-When discussing inheritance, we seek to predict with what probability an offspring of two parents will have a certain set of characteristics.
+Now, we begin working on the scale of *individuals*.
+As discussed previously, each organism carries with it a unique **genotype** (genome) that encodes its physical features (**phenotype**).
+When two mates reproduce via sexual reproduction, they produce offspring with a mix of **traits**.
+When discussing inheritance, we seek to predict with what probability an offspring of two parents will have a specific set of characteristics.
 We will work in a highly idealized setting here.
-Often, predicting the specific traits an offspring will have is made incredible by the sheer number of genes in the human genome.
+Often, predicting the exact traits an offspring will have is made incredible by the sheer number of genes in the human genome.
 Still, even in complex settings, the basic principles of inheritance continue to apply.

-We will use a tool called a **punnet square** to enumerate all the possible combinations of gametes two parents can create for a given trait given their unique **alleles**.
-We write alleles as either capital or lowercase letters.
+A **punnet square** is a device used to enumerate all possible combinations of gametes two parents can create for a given trait given their unique **alleles**.
+We write alleles using either uppercase or lowercase letters.
 Each parent carries exactly two alleles for any given trait.
-Therefore, if eye color is coded for by a single trait, we might say that someone with blue eyes carries the alleles "BB".
-The choice of letter here is arbitrary, so long as the letters are the same.
+For example, an individual with blue eyes could express the "BB" phenotype – assuming a single allele code for this trait.
+Letter choice here is arbitrary so long as the letters are the same.

-When working with punnet squares make a few assumptions.
+We'll make a few assumptions when working with punnet squares.
 For now, each parent carries exactly two alleles for a given trait.
-Secondly, capital-lettered alleles are **dominant** to lower-cases alleles.
+Secondly, capital-lettered alleles are **dominant** to lowercase alleles.
 Let's go back to the eye color example.
 Consider four individuals with three unique sets of alleles for eye color.
 We'll say that the "dominant" phenotype is blue, and the "**recessive**" trait is brown for this trait.
 One thing we *don't* assume is that each allele from each parent is equally likely to be passed to the gamete.
 This phenomenon illustrates the **law of independent assortment**.

 | Alelles | Eye Color |
 | :---: | :---: |